 First and foremost, search engines need to be able to access and index your website.
 If they can’t do this, nothing else you do will have any impact on your rankings.
 Before they rank your website, they have first to discover, ‘crawl’ and index it.
 The easier you make this process for them, the more chance you stand of ranking where you want to.
 This means addressing technical SEO – which, while admittedly not the easiest or most exciting part the SEO journey, is nonetheless crucial to your success.
 A good place to start is by finding and fixing crawl errors through the Google Search Console and optimizing your sitemap and robots.txt file.

 Content quality and uniqueness

 Once you’ve ticked all the technical boxes, so you know search engines are able to access and index your website, your primary focus must be on providing great content that answers search engines users’ questions related to your niche.
-Sites which offer lots of unique, relevant and in-depth information will always be rewarded in the rankings.
+Sites that offer lots of unique, relevant, and in-depth information will always be rewarded in the rankings.

 You may have heard about Google’s E-A-T addition to their quality guidelines, which stands for Expertise – Authority – Trustworthiness.
 What this basically means is that regardless of your industry, Google looks for signals that you know what you’re talking about.
 You can help boost your E-A-T score in several ways, including:

 - Building up some good reviews on sites like Google My Business, Yelp, and Trustpilot

 - Ensuring each page identifies its author with a link to their full biography